- Staying in Minnesota for the break? Check out our Summer and Winter Break page!

 - New York Times Article “What to do if you get pulled over by a cop”

-For their Junior and Senior years, students have the option of living off campus.
-You can find information on the Off Campus website.
+After their second year at Macalester, students have the option of living off campus.
+You can find information on the Off-Campus Housing website.
 Some basics:

 Residential Life maintains a list of off-campus housing available in the College area for students who are interested.
 There are numerous other sources that you can use to find suitable off-campus housing.